Office Word MCP server

 • Windows: %APPDATA%\Claude\claude_desktop_config.json

-Remember to restart Claude for Desktop after configuration.
+Remember to restart Claude for Desktop after making configuration changes.

 Document Management